KittenBot/pxt-kittenwifi/README.md

 ## Feature

+This extension is designed to programme and drive the wifi moudule, You can [get Wifi module From KittenBot](https://www.kittenbot.cc/collections/frontpage/products/wifi-module-of-powerbrick)

-- Control wifi access from microbit
+1. Control wifi access from microbit
-- MQTT control, subscribe publish from microbit
+2. MQTT control, subscribe publish from microbit
-- RESTFul PUT/GET request to online services, like IFTTT, thingspeak and so on
+3. RESTFul PUT/GET request to online services, like IFTTT, thingspeak and so on
-- UDP communication with other microbits in LAN
+4. UDP communication with other microbits in LAN

 ----------